 In late February, U.S. regulators approved a fine of $14,000 USD per day against Takata Corporation, a Japanese company responsible for the manufacture and assembly of airbags in many cars on U.S. roads, including those made by Fiat Chrysler, Mitsubishi, BMW, Ford, Honda and others.
 Takata has allegedly not cooperated with a federal probe into their products’ defective performance, handing over millions of pages of documents, but with no guide or training on how to interpret them correctly.
 Takata’s airbags have been linked to five deaths, multiple injuries and millions of recalls, and approximately 90% of the recalled cars have not had their airbags repaired as of March 2015.
 While Takata’s case is a somewhat extreme example of what can happen, it is nonetheless an example of what can happen if a company puts out a defective product.
+Contact our Louisville product liability lawyers for a free case consultation.

 While as of this writing, no official charges have been filed against Takata or anyone connected with the corporation, evidence does appear to indicate that claims would be able to be made against the corporation.